Perfect 2-colorings of Hamming graphs: Necessary conditions on parameters of perfect colorings

-For perfect colorings, it is known that all large faces of the Hamming graph have the same densities of colors as in the whole graph, {see e.g. \cite[Proposition~1]{Kro:OA13}}.
-In particular, for $2$-colorings we have \begin{proposition} Let $f$ be a $(b,c)$-coloring of the Hamming graph $H(n,q)$.
-Then for each $k$, $n - \frac{b+c}{q} +1 \leq k \leq n$, all $k$-dimensional faces of $H(n,q)$ contain the same number of vertices of each color. \end{proposition}
+For perfect colorings of $H(n,q)$, it is known that all large faces (of dimension greater than $(n+\theta)/q$ where $\theta$ is the second largest eigenvalue of the quotient matrix) have the same densities of colors as in the whole graph, {see e.g. \cite[Proposition~1]{Kro:OA13}, which is essentially a special case of~\cite[Theorem~4.4]{Delsarte:1973}}.
+In particular, for $2$-colorings we have